ValuedMammal/asic-tycoon-web/README.md

     $ npm run start

 Besides dev dependencies, the project uses a single dependency in the form of a webassembly module which can be found in the registry at [asic-tycoon](https://www.npmjs.com/package/asic-tycoon).

+## what is this?
+ASIC Tycoon is a concept for a game where the player collects hashrate to earn mining rewards.
+The money and items are entirely fictional and hold no value.
+Gameplay is meant to be in the style of a SIMS, Farmville, or Rollercoaster Tycoon.
+The only objectives are to grow your operation and capital stock while investing in energy-efficient projects, and reaching various milestones, etc.